Police: Man pointing gun at his own head killed by officers | Taiwan News

 Police say 42-year-old Benjamin Gregware, of Sheldon, died at the hospital Sunday afternoon after the shooting in Bolton by a trooper and a Richmond police officer.
 They say Gregware was walking toward the officers and had refused commands to drop his weapon.

-Vermont State Police Col. Matthew Birmingham said Monday that the trooper who fired had been involved in two other fatal shootings in the last six months.
-He says the trooper also was also involved in a nonfatal shooting several years ago.
-The trooper is on leave while prosecutors investigate.
+Vermont State Police Col. Matthew Birmingham said Monday that Monday that the trooper who fired previously had been involved in two other fatal shootings and a nonfatal shooting.

+The trooper is on administrative leave while prosecutors investigate the latest shooting.

 Birmingham says he is commissioning a study to determine if procedures need to change.